pupperpowell/quartz-website/content/index.md

 ---
-title: Welcome to Quartz
+title: george.wiki
+subtitle: "A blank Quartz site"
 ---

 This is a blank Quartz installation.
-See the [documentation](https://quartz.jzhao.xyz) for how to get started.
+See the [documentation](https://quartz.jzhao.xyz) for how to get started...